I’m nervous. What if I mess something up?

 Don’t worry about it!
 It’s so easy to fix a garden mistake!

-Just like ordering the wrong dish at a restaurant, it’s easy to recover from a garden mistake.
+Just like ordering the wrong dish at a restaurant, recovering from a garden mistake is easy.
 There are so many easy ways to change up your garden and recover, including:

 1. Move plants to new spots